Autoimmune Series: Inflammatory Bowel Disease Effects on Oral Health

 Painful aphtha ulcer of ugly man’s mouth with copy space for text. pain from accident.

-The two diseases share many similarities and must be diagnosed by a physician.
-Crohn’s disease can take place anywhere along the GI tract, from the mouth to the anus.
-The small intestine is the most commonly affected area.
-The affected areas show up as patches of irritation next to healthy tissue and the inflammation may reach through multiple wall layers within the intestine.
-Contrarily, Ulcerative Colitis is localized to the colon and rectum.
-Different from the patchy areas seen in Crohn’s, the damaged areas in Colitis are seen in a continuous pattern, typically moving upward from the rectum to the colon.
-Colitis is also only found in the innermost wall of the colon as opposed to affecting multiple layers.
+In contrast, Ulcerative Colitis is localized to the colon and rectum.
+Unlike the patchy areas seen in Crohn’s, the damaged areas in Colitis follow a continuous pattern, typically moving upward from the rectum to the colon.
+Additionally, Colitis only affects the innermost wall of the colon, as opposed to affecting multiple layers.

-It is difficult to pinpoint the exact causes of IBD just like most autoimmune diseases.
-Research points to environmental and genetic factors as the likely source.
-The result is an immune response that when triggered by environmental factors attacks the cells in the GI tract.
-Both of the IBD diseases; Crohn’s and Colitis, share similar symptoms and can be easily misdiagnosed.
+Like most autoimmune diseases, it’s challenging to pinpoint the exact causes of IBD.
+Nevertheless, research points to environmental and genetic factors as the likely source.
+As a result, when triggered by environmental factors, the immune system attacks the cells in the GI tract.
+Both Crohn’s and Colitis share similar symptoms and can be easily misdiagnosed.

 Symptoms Include:

-IBD are different from IBS and Celiac disease.
-Getting the correct diagnosis is imperative for the best treatment.
-Unfortunately, because the symptoms are so similar it is common to be misdiagnosed.
-That is why it’s important to see a physician or IBD specialist.
+It’s important to note that IBD differs from IBS and Celiac disease.
+Therefore, obtaining the correct diagnosis is crucial for the best treatment.
+Unfortunately, because the symptoms are so similar, misdiagnosis is common.
+For this reason, it’s vital to consult a physician or IBD specialist.

 Oral problems